Cleaning and calibration of elements

 • cleaning with a rag

-• blowing dirt out with compressed air.
-(Eye protection must be worn when using this technique).
+• blowing out dirt with compressed air.
+(Eye protection must be worn when using this technique.).

 • steam cleaning

-WARNING: Most solvents require careful handling, some are harmful.
-For precautionary information, see chapter " Health and Precautions " and solvent manufacturer's instructions.
+WARNING: Most solvents must be handled with care, some are hazardous.
+For safety information, refer to the "Health Protection and Precautions" chapter and the solvent manufacturers' instructions.
 Failure to follow these instructions may result in injury.

-A range of solvents are available that are suitable for element cleaning purposes.
-Some parts, such as hydraulic brake components and electrical components, should only be cleaned using recommended solvents - see chapter "Solvents, sealants and adhesives" or the manual section corresponding to a particular element.
+There are a number of solvents available which are suitable for component cleaning purposes.
+Some components, such as hydraulic brake components and electrical components, should only be cleaned using recommended solvents - refer to the Solvents, Sealants and Adhesives chapter or the section of the manual that applies to the specific component.

-Calibration (calibration) important measuring equipment
+Calibration (taring) of important measuring equipment

 Link to this page in different formats